 Q: Do you think it’s better to have a dedicated server or a shared server?

-A: Dedicated servers are more expensive, but they’re usually faster and more stable than a shared server.
-A dedicated server is a way to go if you’re worried about data security.
+A: Dedicated servers are more expensive but usually faster and more stable than a shared server.
+If you’re worried about data security, a dedicated server is the way.

-Q: What are some good tools I can use to monitor and manage my Internet connection?
+Q: What good tools can I use to monitor and manage my Internet connection?

 A: Many different programs are available for monitoring and managing your Internet connection.
 Some of the most popular include SpeedTest.net, NetFlix, and Skype.